 - 1. Go to the Workspace and select all of the pipes - 2.
-Right-click the Workspace and select Generate Graph for Pipes > Pressure Static - 3.
+Right-click the Workspace and select Generate Profile Graph for Pipes > Pressure Static - 3.
 Click Add Graph to List and name it Static Pressure Profile

 The maximum/minimum pressure profile graph can be seen in Figure 5.
-The pressure goes above the maximum pressure requirement for the majority of the line.
+The pressure during the transient simulation goes above the maximum pressure requirements outlined above for the majority of the line.
 To decrease the maximum pressure we will add a relief valve to the line near to the closing valve, which is the source of the pressure surge.